-has been facilitating Dinner Basket Conversations at Selkirk College campuses as a way of promoting health and community.
-This concept was extended to providing a basket of food with recipes and a conversation guide around topics such as Healthy Relationships with Substances and Healthy Sexuality to interested groups of students.
+Dinner Basket Conversations at Selkirk College campuses are a way of promoting health and community.
+A basket of food with recipes and a conversation guide help students talk tough topics.

 Dinner Basket Conversations

-If you would like to participate in a Dinner Basket Conversation connect with Leslie Comrie to find a Conversation you can take part in.
+If you would like to participate in a Dinner Basket Conversation please contact Healthy Campus Coordinator Ewnet Demisse to arrange.

 Since November 2013, hundreds of Selkirk College students and staff have participated in Dinner Basket Conversations.
 These events have happened in classrooms, in student housing and in students' homes and there has been considerable feedback that people enjoy the experience of cooking, eating and talking together.
 It has become a resource for other post-secondary institutions to follow.